matiasortizluna/reforestar/README.md

-# Welcome to reflorestar repository
+# Welcome to ReforestAR repository

 Final project of the Computer Engineering Bachelor's degree: Application to simulate a reforestation plan using Artificial Reality for iOS devices.
 Final Score: 19/20.